-The ship docked around 9 a.m. and departed at 8 p.m. this evening.
+The ship docked around 9 a.m. and departed at 8 p.m. that evening.
 Staff from organizations including: Visit Tampa Bay, Visit St. Pete-Clearwater, the Ybor City Development Corporation and Tampa Downtown Partnership all ventured to Cruise Terminal 6, directly behind Port Tampa Bay headquarters, to welcome the foreign ship.

 The M/V Artania traveled across the world all year.
 The German ship stopped in countries such as Chile, Guatemala, Scotland, Norway and Russia.
 Prior to their voyage to Tampa Bay, the ship journeyed to Key West, Miami and Turks and Caicos.